 In-house legal job titles defined: Roles and responsibilities

 Just as no two businesses are identical, neither are any two in-house legal teams.
-And because the structure and size of corporate legal teams can vary significantly, the range of potential in-house legal job titles is wide.
+And because the size and structure of in-house legal teams can vary significantly, the range of potential in-house legal job titles is wide.

 While there are no set rules governing the detail of in-house job titles and reporting structures, there are a number of core functions which must always be carried out by any in-house legal team if they are to effectively serve the wider business.
 Some roles overlap and are used interchangeably.